Ahmad152/Scale-Platform/README.md

 # Scale-Platform
 Smart Scale helps visually impaired workers with their job.

+This repository is part of the <a href="https://github.com/Ahmad152/AidScale-Project">AidScale project</a>, specifically this repository is dedicated to the Hardware of the project.

 <b>ESP32 DEVKIT V1 DOIT board:</b>

 <img src="esp32 diagram.jpeg" width="600px"/>